rwdroge/pug2024OTEL/README.md

 #### Tasks:

+1. Stop the OECC Agent if it's running
-- Decide which PASOE instances and databases you want to start collecting metrics for
+2. Decide which PASOE instances and databases you want to start collecting metrics for
-- Edit 'otagentpasoe.yaml' and add all the PASOE instances that you want to track
+3. Edit 'otagentpasoe.yaml' and add all the PASOE instances that you want to track
-- Do a similar thing for the databases
+4. Do a similar thing for the databases

 So, we made sure that we are collecting metrics for those components we want to track, now we need to make sure that those metrics are sent to solutions that can make sense out of the data.
 There are many APM offerings as stated before, but as a commercial offering we are first using NewRelic today.

 ### Setting up NewRelic for collecting traces and metrics

-- Create a user account in NewRelic https://newrelic.com/
+1. Create a user account in NewRelic https://newrelic.com/
-- Login to the account and create an insert API key
+2. Login to the account and create an insert API key
-- Click on the username link in the bottom left corner.
+3. Click on the username link in the bottom left corner.
 It will show "API Keys" link
-- Click on "API Keys" link to navigate to API keys page
+4. Click on "API Keys" link to navigate to API keys page
-- Click on "Insights insert keys" link right side options pane
+5. Click on "Insights insert keys" link right side options pane
-- Click on the plus icon next to the Insert Keys heading
+6. Click on the plus icon next to the Insert Keys heading
-- Give a short description of the key and click on the "Save Your Notes" button to create insert API key
+7. Give a short description of the key and click on the "Save Your Notes" button to create insert API key

-- Use the insert key in the collector configuration file to receive the telemetry data in NewRelic
+8. Use the insert key in the collector configuration file to receive the telemetry data in NewRelic
-- Select the traces menu in the left side pane in NewRelic homepage, it will redirect to the traces page where you can see the trace information.
+9. Start the OECC Agent

 ### Configuring the OpenTelemetry Collector